 Note: Night students should contact the Office of Public Safety for guidance if they are having problems picking up the parking permit

 - Permit placement is in the front windshield, passenger side, lower corner, and it must be fully affixed.
-Only one BCC parking permit (current permit for academic year) can be displayed at a time.
+Only one SUNY Broome parking permit (current permit for academic year) can be displayed at a time.
 See parking map for permit placement diagram.

 - If a student changes any vehicle information, Public Safety must be notified within five days of the change.

 - If the vehicle is sold, it is the student’s responsibility to remove the permit

 - Students wishing to register an additional vehicle can do so on-line at Suny Broome AIMS Parking and must bring their current DMV registration for that vehicle and photo ID to the Office of Public Safety to receive a new decal.
 There is no additional charge.

 B. Faculty/Staff Parking Permits: